dlajic/Election-Prediction-Google-Trends/README.md

 # Project Title: Can we predict multi-party elections with Google Trends data?
 Evidence across elections, data windows, and model classes

 > **About this fork**
-> This repository is based on a joint student project by Jan Bahnert and me (Dean Lajic), originally developed as part of a seminar at the University of Mannheim.
+> This repository is based on a joint student project by Jan Behnert and me (Dean Lajic), originally developed as part of a seminar at the University of Mannheim.
 > The work was later extended and published with the support of our lecturer, Dr. Paul Bauer.
 > This fork highlights my individual contributions as part of my GitHub portfolio.